krisztianpuska/minotaur-syntax/README.md

 # The minotaur syntax

-The Minotaur is a monokai based syntax theme for One Dark UI &middot; with the head of a bull and the body of a man.
+A monokai based syntax theme for One Dark UI &middot; with the head of a bull and the body of a man.

 Please note that this is a WIP version: things might change.